illuminatisx/r4n-wiki/monuments/cargo-ship.md

 To fully explore the Cargo Ship, you will need:

 - **Weapons**: High-tier weapons (AK-47, LR-300, or better)
-- **Medical supplies**: 5-10 medical syringes and bandages
+- **Medical supplies**: 5-10 medical syringes and enough bandages
-- **Water transportation**: Boat, RHIB, or helicopter
+- **Water transportation**: Boat, RHIB, or minicopter
-- **Laptop**: Required for hacking crates
 - **Group members**: Highly recommended for new players
-- **Radiation protection**: Only needed after the ship leaves
+- **Backpack**: Since you will be able to loot a lot of items, a backpack isn't a luxury

 ## Crate Mechanics

 The Cargo Ship's locked crates are a key feature:

-- **Crate Locations**: 2-3 locked crates spawn on the ship
+- **Crate Locations**: 3 locked crates spawn on the ship
 - **Hacking Process**:
-  - Requires a laptop to initiate hack
   - Takes 15 minutes to complete
-  - Progress is shown on a timer
+  - Progress is shown via a timer
   - Cannot be interrupted or the timer resets
 - **Loot Tables**:
   - Military grade weapons